Mesothelioma VA Benefits

 Veterans Benefits for Military Asbestos Exposure

-Mesothelioma develops decades after asbestos exposure, and asbestos was used by all U.S. military branches: the Air Force, Army, Coast Guard, Marine Corps, and Navy.
+Mesothelioma develops decades after asbestos exposure, and asbestos was used by all branches of the U.S. armed forces: the Air Force, Army, Coast Guard, Marine Corps, and Navy.
 As a result, 1 in 3 mesothelioma patients is a veteran.

 Thankfully, the U.S. Department of Veterans Affairs (VA) offers benefits to help veterans with mesothelioma and other asbestos-related diseases.